Justice Hansen (American football)

-Justice Hansen (born 7 January 1995) is an American football quarterback and currently free agent.
-He played for the Panthers Wrocław.
+Justice Hansen (born January 7, 1995) is an American former football quarterback.
+He played college football for the Butler (KS) Grizzlies and the Arkansas State Red Wolves.

-Early years
+Early life

 Hansen attended the Edmond Santa Fe High School in Edmond, Oklahoma.
 He committed to the University of Oklahoma to play college football.

 College career

 Hansen redshirted his only season at Oklahoma in 2014.

 In 2015, as a redshirt freshman, he transferred to Butler Community College.
 In his only year at Butler he played in nine games, completing 163 of 211 passes for 1,694 yards and 12 touchdowns.
 After the 2015 season, Hansen transferred to Arkansas State University.

 In 2016, as a redshirt sophomore, he began his career at Arkansas State.
 He began as the backup to starting quarterback Chad Voytik, but later took over as the starter after the first game of the season and completed 197 of 340 passes for 2,719 yards with 19 touchdowns and eight interceptions.

-In 2017, as a redshirt junior, he completed 305 of 487 passes for 3,967 yards, 37 touchdowns and 16 interceptions.
+In 2017, as a redshirt junior, he completed 305 of 487 passes for 3,967 yards, 37 touchdowns and 16 interceptions.He had problems with turnovers, as he threw 4 interceptions in a 43-25 win at Georgia Southern and a 24-19 loss at South Alabama.

-In 2018, as a redshirt senior, he led Arkansas State to an 8-5 record and was named the Sun Belt Player of the Year.
+In 2018, as a redshirt senior, he led Arkansas State to an 8-5 record, completed 286 of 434 passes for 3,447 yards, 27 touchdowns and 9 interceptions, and was named the Sun Belt Player of the Year, but he had a couple bad performances, throwing for three interceptions in losses to Appalachian State, 35-9 at home, and Nevada, 16-13, in the 2018 Arizona Bowl.

 Professional career

-In May 2019, after going undrafted in the 2019 NFL Draft he attended the Los Angeles Chargers 2019 rookie minicamp but was never offered a contract.
+In May 2019, after going undrafted in the 2019 NFL draft, he attended the Los Angeles Chargers 2019 rookie minicamp but did not get offered a contract.